darkoverlordofdata/dish/readme.md

 ### notes

 A custom recursive descent parser produces SpiderMonkey AST as output.
 Escodegen is then used to generate the final javascript code.
-I started out using jsep for expressions, but I'm writing my own expression parser that decomposes more complex expressions into three address code style output.
-I'm still using jsep for expressions that are bound within a control concept, such as the comditional expression in a while loop.

 Esprima has an issue - literal floats with a zero floating part are truncated to ints - but only as far as asm.js is concerned - in standard javascript there is no difference.
 To work around this, floats are encoded with qoute